eSolia/blog.esolia.pro/src/posts/instructions.md

 deno run -A https://lume.land/init.ts --theme=simple-blog
 ```

-will create a new project with Simple Blog configured.
+日本語 will create a new project with Simple Blog configured.
 Edit the `_data.yml` file
 in your blog root folder with your data to customize the site title,
 description, and metadata.

 Posts must be saved in the `posts` folder.
 For example,
 `posts/my-first-posts.md`.

-## Install as a remote theme
+## 日本語 Install as a remote theme

 To add the theme to an existing Lume project, import it in your `_config.ts`
 file as a remote module.
 Update it by changing the version number in the import